syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/filtering/filter-bar.md

 ## Display filter text in pager

-The Syncfusion ASP.NET Core Grid component provides an option to display filter text within the pager, indicating the current filtering status.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Grid component provides an option to display filter text within the pager, indicating the current filtering status.
 Enabling this feature provides you with a clear understanding of the applied filters and the criteria used for filtering.

 To enable the display of filter text within the pager, you should set the [showFilterBarStatus](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridFilterSettings.html#Syncfusion_EJ2_Grids_GridFilterSettings_ShowFilterBarStatus) property within the [filterSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_FilterSettings) configuration.